SharePoint/PnP-Guidance/articles/app-model-recipe-remote-timer-jobs.md

 You have a couple of options to implement the scheduling for a timer job.

 - Windows Scheduler
+	+ Windows Service
 - Azure WebJob
+	+ Azure worker process

 Windows Scheduler
 -----------------
 In this pattern the Windows Scheduler handles the scheduling aspects associated with a timer job.
 Implementation code can be a console application or a PowerShell script or any other code which the Windows Scheduler can invoke.

+**Windows Service Sub Option**
+A Windows Service has the same characteristics as the Windows Scheduler.
+It is not a recommended pattern but it is worth mentioning because it is commonly used.

 **When is it a good fit?**